Dian Lake: History

 Dian Lake was the site of the capital of the independent kingdom of the Cuan (爨) during the first millennium AD.
 At that time, it was known as Kunchuan (昆川)..

 During the Three Kingdoms period (220-280 CE), Dian Lake was where the forces of Shu Han, led by their chancellor Zhuge Liang, visited in triumph after quelling a rebellion by the Nanman tribes of the south.

 Between 1958 and 1970, under the CCP's agriculture strategy of "Taking grain as the key link", approximately 54 square kilometers of Dian Lake marshland were reclaimed to expand industry and agriculture in the Kunming basin.
 On December 28, 1969, a rally for "reclaiming land from the sea" was held in Kunming's Dongfeng Square.
 100,000 soldiers along with students and factory workers were mobilized to "fight a war of annihilation to take farmland from Dian Lake".
 The participants shouted the heroic slogan "March to Dian Lake!
 Take grain from Dian Lake!".
 Reclamation efforts were led by People's Liberation Army Lieutenant General Tan Furen.
 Immediately after taking office, Tan Furen announced that Dian Lake would be a model for the national "reclaiming land from the sea" campaign.
-The goal was to reclaim of land from Dian Lake to develop agriculture.
+The goal was to reclaim 2,000 hectare of land from Dian Lake to develop agriculture.
 Tan Furen personally spearheaded the reclamation project until his death by assassination in 1970.